simonmichael/hledger/hledger/hledger.m4.md

 "match things which are dated in the last month and do not have food or rent in the account name".
 (AND is the default, so could be omitted here.)

-With transaction-oriented commands like `print`, note that posting-oriented query terms like `acct:` and `amt:` are considered to match the transaction if they match any of its postings.\
+When using `expr:` with transaction-oriented commands like `print`, posting-oriented query terms like `acct:` and `amt:` are considered to match the transaction if they match any of its postings.\
 So, `hledger print expr:'cash and amt:>0'`
 means "show transactions with (at least one posting involving a cash account) and (at least one posting with a positive amount)".